sassour525/donation-station/README.md

 # donation-station
-Simple app to generate a list of items you plan to doante
+Simple app to generate a list of items you plan to donate